Ginner/passphrase/README.md

 Humans are bad at randomness, so making words up myself was unreliable and insecure.
 I've tried the online generators, but cannot shake the feeling that once the passphrase is provided, it simultaneously end up, prehashed, in all the rainbow tables.

-The script is intended to be short and easily auditable.
-I am a novice at shell scripting and as such, the script should be rather simple.

-I'll be tremendously grateful for any contribution, however, the transparency of the program is paramount in my opinion.
-I will be hesitant to excessively complicate the program in order to safeguard against a theoretical attack.

-**The script has to remain easily auditable, even by a bash novice like myself.
-I find this paramount for the trust in the function it provides.**

 ## Word lists
 I've found comprehensive word lists online consisting of over 300k words.